Skip to main content

 Response Actions are write operations that let you contain a threat directly from inside RAIDEN, without opening a separate Microsoft admin portal.
 They cover the most time-critical containment steps: cutting off active sessions, disabling an account, blocking further access via Conditional Access, and cleaning up malicious inbox rules.

-Response Actions can be triggered manually by clicking the button in the case, or automatically if you enable automation in Settings → Automation.
-Automated actions are off by default — you choose what RAIDEN is permitted to do on its own and can disable it at any time.
+Response Actions can be triggered manually by clicking the button in the case at any time.
+They can also run automatically — but only if you opt in.
+Automated response is off by default.
+You choose what RAIDEN is permitted to do on its own, and you can turn it off again at any time.

 Available actions